stefanspringer1/SwiftXML/README.md

 var exist: Bool
 ```

-Note that after using `exist`, the sequence automatically goes back to its previous position in the iteration, so you can use the sequence after you tested it for the existence of items without loosing an item.
+Note that after using `exist`, you can still iterate normally along the same sequence, without loosing an item.

 If you would like to test if certain items exist, and many cases you would also then use those items.
 The property `existing` of a sequence of content or elements returns the sequence itself if items exist, and `nil` otherwise: